yfnaji/gerk/README.md

 ]
 ```

-These conditions will be set to `False` (which is the default) in this example.

-Also, the idea of discretizations is meaningless in this context since the step size is constantly changing.
+The idea of discretizations is meaningless in this context since the step size is constantly changing.
 Therefore, the `time_steps` parameter will be used as the *starting* time step, which we will set to 0.01 in this example.

 We will set the tolerance to a punitive value of 0.00000001. _Note: if `tolerance` is not set, a default value of 0.001 will be used instead.